Propagating Pothos plants is definitely one of the simpler plants and you can create plenty of new plants from just a short vine cutting.

 When taking a vine cutting you want to make sure that the part of the plant you are cutting is healthy to give you the highest chance of success.
 Avoid using parts of the plant that show any sign of disease or pests (eg. brown or yellow leaves) as these problems will be transferred onto your new cuttings and intensified in such young plants.

 Ideally, you want to cut a vine that has several healthy nodes and leaves.
-It’s important to know what a node is as without one, your propagation can’t be a success.
 A node is the joint in the vine where the root would grow out from (you will feel a slight bump running a finger down the vine).
 If you can, try to choose a section of the plant that already has short roots coming out of the nodes as this means it will be a more mature section of the plant and propagation will be quicker.

 Make the Cut(s)